-7. Applications
+6. Applications

 In this section we outline some specific application areas to which the developed techniques have shown a great potential, when compared to traditional tools.
 The descriptions are necessarily brief, with more detailed treatments appearing elsewhere.
-Computational implementations for most of these examples are provided with the freely available SeDuMi-based SOSTOOLS software package [PPP02], that fully implements the approach developed in this paper.
-Needless to say, the generality of the semialgebraic problem formulation makes possible the use of the presented methods in numerous other areas.
+Needless to say, the generality of the semialgebraic problem formulation makes possible the use of the presented approach in numerous other areas.

-7.1.
+6.1.
 Global bounds for polynomial functions

-It is possible to apply the technique to compute global lower bounds for polynomial functions [Sho87, Sho98, Las01].
+It is possible to apply the technique to compute global lower bounds for polynomial functions [Sho87,Sho98,Las00].
 For an in-depth analysis of this particular problem, including numerous examples and a comparison with traditional algebraic techniques, we refer the reader to [PS01].